-1. Subsequent to the torture and detention, carried out through foreign intermediaries, that the United States inflicted on Mr. Mohamed, Defendants-various government agencies-
+1. Subsequent to the torture and detention, carried through foreign intermediaries, that the United States inflicted on Mr. Mohamed, Defendants-various agencies and government officials- prevented him from returning home to the United States.
+Defendants exiled Mr. Mohamed by placing him on a "No Fly List" without any notice or hearing.

-- Case 1:11-cv-00050-AJT-TRJ Document 85 Filed 03/07/14 Page 2 of 17 PageID# 1179 prevented him from returning home to the United States.
-Defendants exiled Mr. Mohamed by placing him on a "No Fly List" without any notice or hearing. - 2.
-Defendants placed Mr. Mohamed on its No Fly List while he was abroad in order to pressure him to forgo his right to counsel, submit to invasive questioning, and become an informant for the FBI upon returning to the United States.
-Since 2010, there are have been almost two dozen publicly documented instances in which Defendants have replicated this pattern of conduct, repeatedly subjecting traveling Muslim citizens to No Fly List placement for substantially similar purposes and in similar contexts. - 3.
-The regularity of such occurrences indicates that Defendants utilize the No Fly List, not just to protect commercial aircraft, but rather to coerce a specific subset of Americans-Muslim citizens-to forgo their rights, obstruct their ability to move freely, and otherwise give Defendants' agents leverage over listed persons. - 4.
+2. Defendants placed Mr. Mohamed on its No Fly List while he was abroad in order to pressure him to forgo his right to counsel, submit to invasive questioning, and become an informant for the FBI upon returning to the United States.
+Since 2010, there are have been almost two dozen publicly documented instances in which Defendants have replicated this pattern of conduct, repeatedly subjecting traveling Muslim citizens to No Fly List placement for substantially similar purposes and in similar contexts.

+3. The regularity of such occurrences indicates that Defendants utilize the No Fly List, not just to protect commercial aircraft, but rather to coerce a specific subset of Americans-Muslim citizens-to forgo their rights, obstruct their ability to move freely, and otherwise give Defendants' agents leverage over listed persons.

+Case 1:11-cv-00050-AJT-MSN Document 205 Filed 12/28/15 Page 2 of 18 PageID# 2491 4.
 Defendants' continued inclusion of Mr. Mohamed on the No Fly List substantially burdens his fundamental right to return and reside in the United States.
-His inclusion deprives him of his liberty interest in traveling by plane and being free from the government-imposed stigma that being on a terrorist watch list inflicts. - 5.
-The only thing preventing Mr. Mohamed from completing one of the five primary obligations of his faith-the Islamic pilgrimage to Mecca-is his inclusion on Defendants' No Fly List.
+His inclusion deprives him of his liberty interest in traveling by plane and being free from the government-imposed stigma that being on a terrorist watch list inflicts.

+5. The only thing preventing Mr. Mohamed from completing one of the five primary obligations of his faith-the Islamic pilgrimage to Mecca-is his inclusion on Defendants' No Fly List.
 The year that Mr. Mohamed is removed from the No Fly List is the year he travels by plane to Mecca and returns to the United States.
-As a citizen, Mr. Mohamed wants to know that Defendants will never again deprive him of his right to return to the United States. - 6.
-In the aftermath of Mr. Mohamed's return, Defendants have failed to provide him with a meaningful opportunity to rebut Defendants' conclusion-evinced by Mr. Mohamed's inclusion
+As a citizen, Mr. Mohamed wants to know that Defendants will never again deprive him of his right to return to the United States.

+6. In the aftermath of Mr. Mohamed's return, Defendants have failed to provide him with a meaningful opportunity to rebut Defendants' conclusion-evinced by Mr. Mohamed's inclusion on the No Fly List-that he is a national security threat and thus unable to travel by plane.